 Function: The critical difference between drag link and tie rod in their function.
 When the driver rotates the steering wheel, it commands the wheels to move or turn according to the steering axis.

-The steering gear gives direction to the drag link when and in which direction to turn.
+The steering gear directs the drag link when and in which direction to turn.
 Drag link changes kinetics into steering kinetics to pull the tie rod.

 While a car turns, the wheels rotate at different speeds.
-Tie rod balances uneven tie wear and creates a low alignment.
+The tie rod balances uneven tie wear and creates a low alignment.

 So, the tie rod provides a pivot point for the wheels.
-The inner tie rod and the outer tie rod push and pull the wheel to make it turn.
+The inner and outer tie rods push the wheel to make it turn.
 Tie rod ends offer grease fitting for the bearings to rotate smoothly.

 Similarities Between Drag Link & Tie Rod

 Linkage Suspension: Drag link and tie rod are important suspension parts for the steering linkage.
-The joint they made is significant for making turning possible when you steer your vehicle’s steering wheel.
+Their joint is significant for making turning possible when you steer your vehicle’s steering wheel.